 General information: EMERGENCY OVERVIEW.
-These products consist of odourless, carbon steel with iron powder, deoxidizers and arc stabilizers, which have a metallic lustre.
+These products consist of odourless, carbon steel sheath, with a flux core, which have a metallic lustre.
 There are no immediate health hazards associated with these products.
 These products are not reactive.
 If involved in a fire, this product may decompose to produce irritating vapours and toxic gases, including hydrogen chloride.
 This product is not reactive under normal circumstances.
 Emergency responders must wear the proper personal protective equipment suitable for the situation to which they are responding.